springzfx/cgproxy/readme.md

 - **hijack_dns**, **hijack_dns_port**:
   - These options allow you to hijack all system dns request into a specific local dns server.
 It's useful if the proxy client is `clash`, since `clash` can only recover hostname from transparent proxy's traffic if its dns request go through clash.
 It's useless if the proxy client is `v2ray`, because `v2ray` already has its own dns hijack method (dns outbound).
-  - If enabled, traffic sent to udp port 53 by programs in `program_proxy` and `cgroup_proxy` but not in `program_dnsproxy` or `cgroup_dnsproxy` will be redirected to `hijack_dns_port`. programs in `program_noproxy` and `cgroup_noproxy` won't be affected.
+  - If enabled, traffic sent to udp port 53 by programs in `program_proxy` or `cgroup_proxy` but not in `program_dnsproxy` and `cgroup_dnsproxy` will be redirected to `hijack_dns_port`. programs in `program_noproxy` or `cgroup_noproxy` won't be affected.
-  - However, since `clash` doesn't support query dns through proxy.
+  - Since `clash` doesn't support query dns through proxy.
 If you want to use `clash` and also want to query dns through proxy, you need to set up a local dns server inside the transparent proxy environment.
 In this situation you need to put your dns server program in `program_dnsproxy` or `cgroup_dnsproxy`, to allow it query dns through proxy and not be hijacked.

 - **block_port** block non tproxy traffic from accessing tproxy port